About the Program

 Campus EMS organizations completing and submitting this self-assessment and verification packet on behalf of their campuses and fulfilling all required criteria herein will be acknowledged by NCEMSF at our annual conference and recognized for a three-year period with a "HEARTSafe Campus" award.
 HEARTSafe Campuses will need to recertify ever three years by updating and refilling this application.

 All application materials must be received at least two-weeks prior to the start of the annual NCEMSF conference for the year in which the campus is to be considered for the award or renewal of the award.
 Please e-mail email@example.com with any questions regarding the application process or the designation.

 Campuses labeled as HEARTSsafe Campuses will receive appropriate signage for their campus.
 Additional Signage may be purchased from NCEMSF.

 The National Collegiate EMS Foundation in partnership with the Sudden Cardiac Arrest Association will be once again recognizing cardiac arrest CPR/AED rescues made on campuses at the 24th Annual NCEMSF conference in Baltimore.
-The recognition items are a uniform commendation bar and certificate which will be presented at the annual awards ceremony on February 27th.
+The recognition items are a uniform commendation bar and certificate which will be presented at the annual awards ceremony on February 25th.

 Please submit information for recognition of your campus EMS responders who participated in a cardiac arrest rescue and will be attending the conference and return the pdf accompanying form (108 KB) by February 8, 2019 to ensure your responders are recognized.